PSLmodels/Tax-Calculator/docs/source/data.rst

 `CBO forecasts`_ available in Spring 2016.
 It is intended to match similar but confidential data used by the Congressional Joint Committee on Taxation.
-The underlying dataset must be purchased from the Statistics of Income division of the Internal Revenue Service, and is described in the `general description booklet`_.
+The underlying dataset must be purchased from the Statistics of Income division of the Internal Revenue Service.
 Additional information on non-filers is taken from the March 2013 Current Population Survey.